 Bankruptcy / Uniform Commercial Codes / Debtor-Creditor Issues

-Supports Revised Article I of the Uniform Commercial Code, as developed by the National Conference of Commissioners on Uniform State Laws (NCCUSL).

-Supports legislation to update or modernize the assignment for benefit of creditors in Chapter 727, Florida Statutes.

-Supports the creation of §702.55 Florida Statutes, providing for notice to homeowner in mortgage foreclosure action of possibility of relief under U. S. Bankruptcy Code.
+Supports the creation of §702.13 Florida Statutes, providing for notice to homeowner in mortgage foreclosure action of possibility of relief under U. S. Bankruptcy Code.

 In any proposed legislation regarding “Credit Counseling Services”, supports clear definitions and language to exclude licensed Florida attorneys, including bankruptcy attorneys who represent debtors, from the scope of the bills.